Canter on the beach - for the camera!

 Breakfast followed by transfers to the airport.
 Please note the hotels named in this itinerary are subject to change without notice for another hotel of similar standard.

-We think our hosts in Catalonia are some of the best in the business!
-They offer a range of rides and in the unusual event of a ride having less than 4 riders at the time of departure, an alternative trail or based ride will be offered and the difference in price refunded so you can book your flights with confidence.
+We offer a range of rides in Catalonia and in the unusual event of a ride having less than 4 riders at the time of departure, an alternative trail or based ride will be offered and the difference in price refunded so you can book your flights with confidence.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.